techatpark/website/site/content/posts/beyond-ci-cd.md

 - Ensure we follow **architectural guidelines**, keeping our system robust and scalable as new features are added. (**ArchUnit**)
 - Ensure our **codebase is thoroughly tested**, aiming for **100% coverage** to minimize bugs. (**JaCoCo**)

+with all this we expected that we have happy ending. but wait :). we were in for a surprise with an unexpected challenge.

 ## The Challenge

 Despite following these CI/CD practices, we encountered an issue they couldn’t solve: technical debt from old version of dependencies and frameworks.